Graduate School Curricular Guidelines CG

 Ohio Department of Higher Education Considerations - CG

-Ohio Department of Higher Education Considerations - CG“The Chancellor of the Ohio Department of Higher Education (ODHE) has been charged by the General Assembly with the responsibility to approve, approve with stipulations, or disapprove all new degrees and new degree programs to be offered by institutions of higher education in the State of Ohio.
-As part of the process needed to fulfill this general charge, the Chancellor has delegated the responsibility for the assessment of new graduate degree programs to the Chancellor’s Council on Graduate Studies (CCGS), which is composed of the graduate deans of the Ohio universities.
-Graduate program evaluation by CCGS leads to a formal recommendation and report from CCGS to the Chancellor.
-Responsibility for the final program decision, however, rests with the Chancellor.
-Program assessment and evaluation are based on the criteria provided in the CCGS Guidelines and Procedures for Review and Approval of Graduate Degree Programs.”
+Ohio Department of Higher Education Considerations - CG“The General Assembly charged the Chancellor of the Ohio Department of Higher Education (ODHE) with the responsibility to approve, approve with stipulations, or disapprove all new degrees and new degree programs to be offered by institutions of higher education in the State of Ohio.
+The Chancellor of the ODHE has delegated the responsibility for the assessment of new graduate degree programs and substantial changes to existing graduate degree programs to the Chancellor’s Council on Graduate Studies (CCGS), which is composed of the Graduate Deans (or designee) of the Ohio public universities and two private institutions.
+See Appendix A for a list of CCGS member institutions.
+Graduate program evaluation by CCGS leads to a formal recommendation and report from CCGS to the Chancellor of the ODHE.
+Responsibility for the final program decision rests with the Chancellor.
+The Chancellor of ODHE charges CCGS to provide the guidance and the criteria for program assessment and evaluation, which are included in this document.”
+(CCGS Guidelines, Introduction, Pg.
+3, 2019)[KL1] [MM2]

 As a member of CCGS, Ohio State programs that are creating new programs or significantly revising degree programs (more than 50% change) are required to complete additional steps as part of the statewide review process.
 Please see the Determining the Scale of Program Revision section of these guidelines for guidance on calculating the percent change for your proposal.